ilg-physics-ucsb/physics3L-manual/dashboard/showcase.md

 :::

-## @fa-sitemap@ Activitys
+## @fa-sitemap@ Activities

-Activitys are another important call-to-action for students.
+Activities are another important call-to-action for students.
 They act as a stand alone prompt with step-by-step instructions for completing part of a lab.
 They are automatically numbered and occur in full-width boxes so that any figures or Exercises within have sufficient readability.

 ```
-:::::: Activity optional-name
+:::::: Activity ([optional-reference]|[optional-title])
 Firstly, let's measure the direction of magnetic field from the  magnet.
 **Measurement steps:**
 1. Put your phone on the table and open the phyphox app and go to “magnetometer”.
 You can see there are three plots, representing $B_x$,  $B_y$ and $B_z$.